DieMetRik/proxmoxShrinkCT/README.md

 ## Overview
 This script provides an automated way to shrink the root disk of a Proxmox LXC container.
 It ensures the process is simple, efficient, and minimizes manual steps. **Use at your own risk**, and always ensure you have proper backups before resizing any containers.
+This was created for containers only.
+I'm unsure if it would work for VM.

 ---